getmyinterns/docs/gmi-docs/docs/school-admins/students-details-modal.md

 # Students Details Modal

-Tapping on the `Student`'s first or last name anywhere on the platform where they appear clickable, will open the student's details with different tabs.
+Tapping on the `Student`'s first or last name anywhere on the platform where they appear clickable, will open the `Student`'s details with different tabs.

 ![Student Details](images/students-details-modal.png)